 Is that winter weather bringing you down?
 How about having fun with some preschool polar bear activities?
-These polar bear crafts will keep you warm indoors while you take these cool ideas and turn them into wonderful memories with your kids.
+These polar bear crafts will keep you warm indoors as you turn these cool ideas into wonderful memories with your kids.

-My animal lovers enjoy creating anything that has to do with animals and there are wonderful books and movies to go along with any of these polar bear activities.
+My animal lovers enjoy creating anything related to animals, and there are wonderful books and movies to go along with these polar bear activities.

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.

-Why is it important for kids to learn about climate change?
+Why do kids need to learn about Polar Bears?

 Recommended Polar Bear Books